eduardconstantin/storybook-genie/README.md

 ## 🛠️ Configuration

+You can use either OpenAI or Ollama as your AI backend.

+### Using OpenAI

-In order to use this package, you need to set your OpenAI API key as an environment variable.
+Set your OpenAI API key as an environment variable.
 You can do this by adding the following line to your .env file, or by setting it directly in your terminal:

 For Unix-based systems: